How did The Minimalist Lifestyle Movement begin?

 One big misconception is that the Minimalist Lifestyle Movement means buying less or purchasing lower-quality stuff.

-I only buy what I need but I need a lot.
-Almost everything I purchase is of higher quality.
-I find in the long run I save money.
-I am actually a great customer.
+I only buy what I need, and I need a lot.
+Almost everything I purchase is higher quality, so I save money in the long run.
+I am a great customer.

 Another misconception is you have to do without to be a good practicing Minimalist.
 That is not the case.

-One of the most popular misconceptions about the Minimalist Lifestyle Movement is everything has to be bland and boring.
+One of the most popular misconceptions about the Minimalist Lifestyle Movement is everything has to be bland.

-You have to live in a house almost void of furniture and all the walls have to be painted white or gray.
+You have to live in a house almost without furniture, and all the walls must be painted white or gray.

 This is nonsense.
 I can not say loud enough that Minimalism can be anything that serves you.

-It’s ironic its early beginnings began in the art community where it was far from boring.
+Ironically, its early beginnings began in the art community, which was far from boring.

 Conclusion